Which Oil is Best for a Kidney Patient?

 Soybean Oil

-Sunflower oil is extracted from the seeds of the sunflower (Helianthus annuus).
+Sunflower oil is extracted from sunflower seeds (Helianthus annuus).
 It has a neutral taste.

 • High linoleic sunflower oil